top of page

 • Show the ROI to secure funding.

-• Build strong teams with the right mix of skills.
+• Foster strong teams equipped with the right skills.

 What’s Next?

-• Identify the biggest barriers in your organisation to Power Platform adoption.
+• Identify the barriers to Power Platform adoption in your organisation.

-• Invest in people, collaboration and training matter just as much as technology.
+• Recognise that investment in people, collaboration, and training is as crucial as technology.

-• Consider bringing in a skilled facilitator to guide the process.
+• Consider enlisting a skilled facilitator to guide the adoption process.

-How has your team handled Power Platform adoption challenges?
-Share your experience in the comments.
+How has your team addressed challenges related to Power Platform adoption?
+Share your experiences in the comments.

 Comments